Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 - Add a recipe through add.html
 - Check the recipe is correct through recipe.html and the mongodb database

+Test case results for each browser:
+- Google chrome - Added a recipe which can be seen in recipe.html and mongodb
+- Microsoft edge - Added a recipe which can be seen in recipe.html and mongodb
+- Mozilla firefox - Added a recipe which can be seen in recipe.html and mongodb

 #### TC6
 Testing process:
 - Open website in the tested browser
 - Edit a recipe through edit.html
 - Check the recipe is correct through recipe.html and the mongodb database

+Test case results for each browser:
+- Google chrome - Edited the recipe which can be seen as changed in recipe.html and mongodb
+- Microsoft edge - Edited the recipe which can be seen as changed in recipe.html and mongodb
+- Mozilla firefox - Edited the recipe which can be seen as changed in recipe.html and mongodb

 #### TC7
 Testing process: